If you are on this page, you must have noticed a strange rise in the number of people you are following, and you’re very sure you never chose them.

 This should come after step one.
 The steps given are for the app.
 If you are on the web, the steps will also work with little or no adjustments needed.

-- Tap on the app on your home screen and log in to your account.
+- Tap the app on your home screen and log in to your account.

 - On the home screen, tap on your profile’s icon.

-- On the page that opens, tap on the ‘Edit Profile’ button.
+- On the open page, tap on the ‘Edit Profile’ button.

 - Here, tap on your email address and password and change them.